kosmolito/hyperv-automation/README.md

 # Hyper-V automation
 The idea of this project is to speed up the VM deployments.
 Instead of creating each VM in GUI and set all its properies which can be very time-consuming, we can deploy multiple VM at once with desired configuration.
-I have chosen to work with JSON files for persistent configuration and VM inventory.
+I have chosen to work with JSON files for persistent configuration and for VM inventory.

 ## Features